kokosing/git-gifi/README.md

 	# after code review
 	git feature-finish

+###Github
+To use github integration you need to authenticate first (obtain access token):

+	git github-authenticate

+Note that authentication information are stored per repository.
+Thanks to that it is possible to work with different github providers like github.com or github enterprise.
+However, if you have multiple repositories on the same github providers then you won't be able to authenticate git-gifi again, as it is already authenticated for different reposotiry but same github provider.
+In that case you need to go to your github profile settings, copy git-gifi access token and us it in below command:

+	git github-configure

+##### Pull request
 In order to create a pull request during **git feature-publish**, please do **git feature-configure** first and enable pull request creation.